CBMC-GCMP/CBMC-GCMP.github.io/_posts/2021-2-17-how-to-create-custom-ids-and-merge-columns.md

 # Loading reef data with protection_status and coordinates
 reef <- read.csv("https://raw.githubusercontent.com/CBMC-GCMP/CBMC-GCMP.github.io/master/_data/reef_list.csv")
 ```

-## The problem

-These two dataset can be easily merged using IDs, but it can be hard to
-merge them without it, and using just the names.
-This as we saw in
-class, creates other unwanted columns.
-Let’s imagine the common scenario
-where we **DON’T** have a numeric ID.
-How do we create them?

-The process is as follow:

-1. We manually create an ID for the `reef` table;
-2. We match the reef names which generates a vector of numbers;
-3. We create a new ID column called `IDReef` in the `data_all` dataset;
-4. We merge the two datasets by ID;
-5.  **Celebrate!**

 ## Step 1: creating an ID in the `reef` dataset